|Konrad Bächler 9776840f2d||2 months ago|

 Online Demo and Test sites:

-The I2P based testnet routes all traffic between the Iroha nodes through the private network I2P.
+Beta & Private: the I2P based testnet routes all traffic between the Iroha nodes through the private network I2P.
 The Iroha nodes itself remain private.
 The I2P network might have quite some latency and hence the synchronisation between the Iroha nodes might be slow.

-To stop the peer-to-peer-based testnet execute:
+To stop the local testnet execute:

-To start the I2P-based testnet (3 nodes) execute:
+To start the I2P-based testnet (7 nodes) execute:

 To stop the I2P-based testnet execute:

 Starting up the I2P testnet might take while - up to 5 minutes.